 In Australia, October is National Safe Work Month and it’s a time to focus on workplace safety.
 One of the key deliverables for safety professionals is providing accurate and useful reporting on monthly safety performance to employees, managers, boards and outside of your organisation.
 But what should you include in these reports?

-Safe Work Australia have a detailed publication that provides some example templates and advice that we thought we might distil down to the key points and share with you in this post.
+Safe Work Australia has a detailed publication that provides some example templates and advice that we thought we might distil down to the key points and share with you in this article.

 Reporting to Employees

 When we communicate work health and safety (WHS) information to employees, we generally aim to deliver a message of encouragement to reduce workplace injuries often accompanied with a message of ‘towards zero’.
 So the focus is on the information on hazards and risks that have emerged as the key areas of concern or focus for the month.

 Controlling these hazards is key information and is often in the form of alerts and reminders of expectations from employees to change or improve their behaviour.
 Often this information is delivered frequently and immediately after a concern has been raised or a risk has been identified through tool-box sessions or via one-on-one discussions between staff and their supervisors.

 From time to time, specific training for the staff is delivered to increase knowledge e.g. Hazard awareness training.
 Other means of reporting to employees are through email notifications, posters, noticeboards and the publication of annual reports.